vujadetech/ideazzz-deep-thoughts-with-Todd-Igoe/geek-comedy-purgatory.md

 \* Fun Fact: [John Quiñones'](https://en.wikipedia.org/w/index.php?title=What_Would_You_Do%3F_(2008_TV_program)&_%28ABC_News_series%29=) Indian name is [_Hides with Cameras_](https://en.wikipedia.org/wiki/Dances_with_Wolves).

 - Rap music is running dangerously low on triplets.
-Although the triplet quota is nearly exhausted, there is still no consensus among rappers, producers/recording engineers and musicians on the best way to deal with the triplet shortage.
-Producer Rick Rubin has revealed that the initial mixes of Kendrick Lamar's forthcoming album _Tripless_ don't sound right, most likely because an eighth note followed by two sixteenth notes was used everywhere that there otherwise would have been a quarter note triplet.
+Although the triplet quota is nearly exhausted, there is still no consensus among rappers, producers/recording engineers and musicians on a solution to the triplet shortage.
+Producer Rick Rubin has revealed that the initial mixes of Kendrick Lamar's forthcoming album, _Tripletless_, sound off because there is an eighth note and two sixteenth notes everywhere that there otherwise would have been a quarter note triplet.

 - Situations wanted: Seeking other musicians named Todd to join my _Led Zeppelin_ tribute band _Hammer of the Todds_.

-- Tonight the Royal Institute of Philosophy will debate the following question, which is as incendiary as it is divisive: _Does Todd exist?_ [I'm seated on the side of the stage.]
+- Tonight the Royal Institute of Philosophy will debate a question which is as incendiary as it is divisive: _Does Todd exist?_ [I'm seated on the side of the stage.]
 William Lane Craig will provide an ontological argument for the affirmative based on the being and necessity of Todd.
-But we begin with Professor Richard Dawkins, who hopes to persuade us of his negative claim, _"There is no Todd."_
+But we begin with Professor Richard Dawkins, who hopes to persuade us, _"There is no Todd."_